offchan42/Unity3D-Python-Communication/README.md

 ## Solution Explanation

+We will build a `request-reply` model of ZeroMQ where Python (server) replies whenever Unity (client) requests a service.

+Specifically, Unity will send request with a message `Hello`, and Python will simply reply `World`.

+## Requirements

 * [ZeroMQ](http://zeromq.org/) is a very fast messaging library and it's simple enough that a few lines of code works.
 * [PyZMQ](https://pyzmq.readthedocs.io/en/latest/) is the Python bindings for ZeroMQ.
 You can install it using `pip install pyzmq` command or see more installation options [here](http://zeromq.org/bindings:python) or